 Through an amazing series of coincidences, at the very time that Debs was reading out her latest, this blog received a plain brown envelope containing the script for a one-act stage play, titled “Death of the IPCC on Lawful Suspicion of Unlawful Malfeasance”.

-Nevertheless, we present it here, in its entirety:
+We present it here, in its entirety:

 A large urban office space.
 Work stations are set up in rows, separated by large filing cabinets.
 Each work station has a large computer monitor and keyboard, plus exactly one medium-sized potted plant per desk.
 Above the door, the letters “IPCC” can be made out.
 The impression is one of quiet efficiency.